 Choosing the right degree within our program is important to ensuring that you achieve an outcome that supports your career goals.
 Let us help guide you through your choices.

-The Gifted Education Online Course Series prepares you to better address the characteristics and needs of gifted children.
-Topics covered in this course include an overview of issues in the definition of giftedness, identification, curriculum, instructional strategies, program options, special populations, and evaluation.
-Please note that a mentor holding a valid license with an endorsement in Gifted Education must be assigned to the you as you seek this important endorsement.
+The non-degree Gifted Education Online Course Series prepares you to better address the characteristics and needs of gifted children.
+Topics covered in these courses include an overview of issues in the definition of giftedness, identification, curriculum, instructional strategies, program options, special populations, and evaluation.
+Courses can be used for professional development or applied toward an add-on endorsement in gifted education for licensed teachers in Virginia.

 M.Ed. in Curriculum & Instruction - Online